forresst/amunet/README.md

 Type: `Promise<object>`

-The object contains the metadata as key\value pairs found in specified file.
+The object contains the metadata as key\value pairs found in the specified file.

 >Notes:
 > * If the file does not exist, the function returns an empty object.
-> * If the file does not contains metadata, the function returns an empty object.
+> * If the file does not contain metadata, the function returns an empty object.

 #### Example